curityio/database-client-migration-example/README.md

 ### View Migrated Clients in the DevOps Dashboard

-The updated clients in the DevOps dashboard:
+The migrated clients can now be managed from the DevOps dashboard:

 ![migrated clients](images/migrated-clients.png)

 ## Run Real Migrations

 Once usage is understood, the same approach can be followed for real environments.\
+First ensure that you have a working backup of the configuration clients. \
 Start with test stages of the deployment pipeline, and do basic testing of your clients after the migration.

-### Backup the Configuration

-First ensure that you have a working backup of the configuration clients.

-### Run the Migration

 Reconfigure the `.env` file to point the Node.js app to your own environment, then re-run the migration: